 - 1 tablespoon olive oil

 - 1 cup Parmesan shredded

 - 28 oz whole plum tomatoes (from the can)

 - 1 tablespoon basil

 - ½ cup red wine

 - salt and pepper

-Pour a small amount of tomato sauce in the middle of the individual plate.
-Place 2 or 3 filled pasta shells on top of the sauce in middle of the plate, then pour more sauce on top and around pasta shells.
+- Pour a small amount of tomato sauce in the middle of the individual plate.
+Place 2 or 3 spinach stuffed manicotti pasta shells on top of the sauce in middle of the plate, then pour more sauce on top and around pasta shells.
 Sprinkle with grated Parmesan cheese and cracked fresh pepper on top of red sauce.